D4LI3N/FamCoTree/README.md

 as an image:

-- SVG - medium comaptibiliy, best quality (recommended)
+- SVG - medium comaptibiliy, no loss in quality (recommended)
-- PNG - best compatibility, worse quality
+- PNG - best compatibility, limited quality (not for big diagrams)

-or you can even share it directly by URL or QR code that lasts for 24h.
+or you can even share diagrams SVG directly by URL or QR code that expires (removes it) after 24h.
-(only the diagrams visual scheme is being shared, in SVG format, not full scheme/information)
+(only the diagrams visual scheme is being shared, not full scheme/information)

 # Technology Overview